ThilankaIsuru/ThilankaIsuru/README.md

 ### 👨‍💻 About Me

-I'm Thilanka Isuru, an aspiring software engineer and a tech enthusiast from Sri Lanka.
+I'm Thilanka Isuru, an aspiring software developer and a tech enthusiast from Sri Lanka.
 Currently, I'm pursuing the **CS50x Introduction to Computer Science** and preparing to start my **Bachelor's degree in Information Systems** next year at the University of Colombo.
 My passion for programming and problem-solving motivates me to continuously learn and work on exciting projects.

 - 🌱 **Currently Learning**: C Programming, Python, Web Development, and Calculus.
 - 🎯 **Short-Term Goals**: Complete the CS50x course and dive deeper into programming projects.